 Article D5 – Product life cycle

 Environmental claims should not be presented in such a way as to imply that they relate to more stages of a product lifecycle, or to more of its properties, than is justified by the evidence; it should be clear to which stage or which property a claim refers.
 A life-cycle benefits claim should be substantiated by a full life cycle analysis (cradle to grave).
-If an alternative lifecycle analysis is used (cradle to gate), the more limited scope of that life-cycle analysis should be disclosed.
+If an alternative lifecycle analysis is used (e.g. cradle to gate), the more limited scope of that life-cycle analysis should be disclosed.

 Article D6 – Claims regarding components and elements